Good Morning Chad – I am one of your facebook followers. I love following you and Desiree and hope you can help me.

 Even if a doctor does monitor ALL of your thyroid hormones, it’s possible to score in the normal reference range and still be plagued by the symptoms of hypothyroidism.
 It’s important to check with your doctor and make sure your thyroid hormone levels are in “optimal” ranges, NOT just “normal” ranges!
 There’s a big difference.
 A patient can have all of their thyroid hormones in “normal” range and still suffer all of the symptoms of hypothyroidism.

-I would encourage you to check with your endocrinologist and discuss your current thyroid treatment and see if there might be more effective way to treat the condition.
+I would encourage you to check with your endocrinologist and discuss your current thyroid treatment and see if there might be a more effective way to treat the condition.
 If your T-3 levels are low, perhaps your doctor might be open to prescribing Cytomel, which a synthetic version of T-3.
 Otherwise, you may want to consult with a licensed holistic doctor experienced in treating hypothyroid patients with Westhroid or Armour Thyroid—natural thyroid medications that contain ALL of the active thyroid hormones produced in the human body.

 I know several people who have gone this route and had outstanding success with it!
 I can’t say for certain, but I’m guessing if your thyroid condition is properly treated, you won’t need to be on as many Rx drugs if any at all!